ElektraInitiative/PermaplanT/doc/architecture/backend.md

 We then 'forward' the pool to the service layer where a connection is retrieved from the pool.
 The persistence layer then uses that connection to make calls to the database.

-The endpoints are automatically documented using [utoipa](https://github.com/juhaku/utoipa) which can generated OpenAPI documentation from code.
+The endpoints are automatically documented using [utoipa](https://github.com/juhaku/utoipa) which can generate OpenAPI documentation from code.

 ### Service